Mechsoft-Limited/iniswap-document/products/nft-profile-system/profile-guide.md

 ![](<../../.gitbook/assets/docs-masthead-1- (1).png>)

-Create a personalized profile on iniswap to share your personality with the world.
+Create a personalized profile on Iniswap to share your personality with the world.
 Choose a cute bunny NFT for your profile picture, give yourself a unique name, and join an awesome team!

-Having your profile created will let you to share your NFT profile picture and achievements with friends, and let you join special iniswap team events.\
+Having your profile created will let you to share your NFT profile picture and achievements with friends, and let you join special Iniswap team events.\
 \
 **This process will cost a total of 1.5 INI.**